 Due to the complexities of Groundwater Certificates which predate May 17, 1991, and were issued by the Montana DNRC for up to 100 gallons/minute and without a volume, the OE will, on a case-by-case scenario, determine an appropriate method for incorporating these Permit Exceptions.

 Inclusion of Existing Permit Exceptions for Annual Volume Maximums.
 Within a Development, individual parcel, or among parcels sharing a Well, all water rights issued as Permit Exceptions will be considered as part of the total additive maximum annual diverted volume, not to exceed 10 AF.
 Existing and future water rights purposed solely for stock are not included as part of the 10 AF cumulative maximum annual volume that is allowed before a permit is required.
 Ordinance, §§ 2-2-116 to -117; WP&P 22-117(12).
+New Individual or Shared Domestic Allowances retain the maximum annual volume limited of 2.4 AF.
+Ordinance, § 2-2-117

 Water Measurement for Permit Exceptions.
 Mandatory water measurement is not necessarily required for cumulative Permit Exceptions with total additive maximum annual diverted volumes that are 10 AF or less.